FillmoreSNHUWork/CS465_MEAN_Stack_Project/README.md

 | Version | Date     | Author          | Comments                                                      |
 |---------|----------|-----------------|---------------------------------------------------------------|
 | 1.0     | 05/26/24 | Anthony Fillmore| Initial updates, executive summary, design constraints, and system architecture overview. |
 ---

-## Instructions
-Fill in all bracketed information on page one (the cover page), in the Document Revision History table, and below each header.
-Under each header, remove the bracketed prompt and write your own paragraph response covering the indicated information.

----

 ## Executive Summary